 Our research will work to close the gap in health care outcomes for cancer patients based on race, ethnicity, gender and socioeconomic status.

-With Henry Ford’s and MSU’s expansive reach across the state, this collaboration creates an unprecedented opportunity to address the social determinants of health that impact the lives of Michiganders.
-While demographics may differ, social conditions affecting the health of individuals in urban and rural areas are rooted in similar conditions including income levels and health care affordability, transportation and access, education, and environmental conditions both built and natural.
+With Henry Ford Health’s and MSU’s expansive reach across the state, this collaboration creates an unprecedented opportunity to address the social determinants of health that affect the lives of Michiganders.
+While demographics may differ, social conditions affecting the health of individuals in both urban and rural areas are rooted in similar conditions including income levels and health care affordability, transportation and access, education and environmental conditions both built and natural.